net-tools/paypal-js/README.md

 ```
 var shop = new NTPaypal.Shop('EUR');
-shop.expressBuy('product title', 10.50, 'PHYSICAL_GOODS', '#selector_here')
+shop.expressButtons('product title', 10.50, 'PHYSICAL_GOODS', '#selector_here')
 ```

-The `expressBuy` method expects a title, an amount, a category ('PHYSICAL_GOODS', 'DIGITAL_GOODS', 'DONATION') and a selector to draw the Paypal buttons into.
+The `expressButtons` method expects a title, an amount, a category ('PHYSICAL_GOODS', 'DIGITAL_GOODS', 'DONATION') and a selector to draw the Paypal buttons into.
 Category parameters can be omitted (null) ; a Promise object is returned, and is resolved when the payment is done (otherwise, the promise is rejected).

 See below for an example about how to use Promises.